Everyone can benefit from learning new strategies for smarter saving and spending.

 Somerville Center for Adult Learning Experiences (SCALE)

-SCC has offered the financial literacy curriculum to SCALE students since the fall of 2007.
+SCALE is an active SAFE partner.
 Many SCALE students have employment and family responsibilities that prevent them from being able to take time out of their busy schedules to attend financial education classes.
 To deal with this difficulty, financial literacy workshops have been incorporated into SCALE's regular class schedule, making it possible for students with already overextended schedules to gain access to important knowledge.

 To learn more, contact Janine Lotti, asset building specialist, at 617.776.5931, ext.
 228.